 Environmental Resource Engineering – Option Area: Geospatial Information Science and Engineering

-Graduate Program in Environmental Science – Study Area: Environmental Monitoring and Modeling
+Graduate Program in Environmental Science – Study Area: Climate and Energy

 The first program is more related to engineering, the second towards science.
 Both programs require strong quantitative skills.
 Please do not email me asking which program would be a better fit for you, only you can answer that question by checking the two websites listed above.